 Oregon's Experience Requirements

-Once you have passed the academic and examination portions of the road to your CPA licensure, you will need to put your knowledge to the test in a real-world accounting firm.
-Oregon requires one year of full-time employment under the direct supervision of a licensed CPA, PA, or chartered accountant.
-If you work part-time, you must complete 2,000 hours to complete your application.
+Once CPA candidates have passed the academic and examination portions of the road to your Certified Public Accountant CPA licensure, you will need to put your knowledge to the test in a real-world accounting firm.
+Oregon requires one year of full-time employment under the direct supervision of a licensed Certified Public Accountant CPA, PA, or chartered accountant.
+If you work part-time, you must complete 2,000 hours to of work experience to complete your application.

 During your experiential portion, you may work in public practice, government, industry, or in academia.
 To satisfy the board, you should record all of your activities related to the following skill sets:

 Your supervisor will be asked to verify your experience in a separate communication.

 The general requirements for an Oregon CPA license are in four parts: experience, education, ethics, and examination.
 If you have 150 credit hours of college (or greater) work experience, you need one full year of full-time experience.
 With a high school diploma, you must work for a minimum of two years on a full-time schedule.

 For the education portion, you can simply stop your education after high school, though it's strongly recommended that you pursue a baccalaureate degree.
 The State Board requires 150 credit hours that include 24 hours in accounting courses and 24 in business, or related, coursework.
 You must also take and pass an ethics exam and course, and pass the CPA exam.